KapishRastogi/Diabetic-patient-readmission/README.md

 # Diabetic-patient-readmission
-Prediction of readmission for patients after they are discharged from the hospital.
+Developed ML Model to predict the readmission of patients in the hospital